 Grade Point Average

 Applicants must have a minimum cumulative grade point average of 2.8 on a 4.0 scale from a regionally accredited undergraduate institution.
-If a student has attended more than one undergraduate institution, all undergraduate GPAs will be used in the calculation of the overall GPA.
 To calculate your GPA, please click here.

 Applicants, whose GPA falls below the minimum standard of 2.8, must provide documentation that they have taken either the Millers Analogies Test (MAT) or the Graduate Record Exam (GRE-General).
 Scores should not be more than five years old at the time of the application.
 The MAT is given at Shippensburg University and more information can be found on the Graduate Admissions webpage.